evgenyneu/evgenii.com/app/blog/_posts/2015-03-29-testing-activity-in-android-studio-tutorial-part-1.md

 ## What's next?

+Cool!
+We have created an app project and a test configuration.
 Next we will write our first test.

 [Read part 2 of this tutorial](/blog/testing-activity-in-android-studio-tutorial-part-2/)